-The CMIC retrieval algorithm first retrieves the thermodynamical phase through an empirical use of T8.7 μ m-T10.8 μ m, T10.8 μ m and the CT cloud type itself complemented (only during daytime) by an combined analysis of the measured and simulated 0.6 μ m and 1.6 μ m reflectances.
+The CMIC retrieval algorithm first retrieves the thermodynamical phase through an empirical use of T8.7 μ m-T10.8 μ m, T10.8 μ m and the CT cloud type itself complemented (only during daytime) by an combined analysis of the measured and simulated 0.6 μ m / 1.6 μ m or 1.6 μ m / 2.25 μ m reflectances.
 The additional microphysics parameters are obtained only in daytime conditions through the comparison of measured and simulated 0.6 μ m and 1.6 μ m reflectances.